Pumpkin Spice Cake

 Can I double the recipe?

-The bake time may increase by 5–10 minutes — check at 50 minutes and go from there.
-The self-saucing effect works the same at a larger scale, as long as you keep the proportions consistent.
+Yes.
+Just double the ingredients and use a 9×13 inch pan.
+Baking time could increase 5-10 minutes, so check it at 50 minutes and adjust as needed.
+The self-saucing effect will work the same at a larger scale as long as you keep the ratios consistent.

 Related Recipes